Cost of Pressure Washing

 Pressure Washing Roof

-If you’re looking to have your roof pressure washed, it’s probably going to cost around £600 to £700 if you have a terraced house, £800 to £900 if your home is semi-detached or £900 to £1,200 should your property be detached.
+If you’re looking to have your roof pressure washed, it’s going to cost between £600 to £1,200.
+The price can depend on if you have a terraced house, detached or semi-detached property and the size of the roof itself.

 In terms of the work duration, it will probably take 2 to 5 hours regardless of the type of property you have, although larger roofs can naturally push the timing toward the latter end of the timescale given above.